rwxrob/cmdbox/README.md

 Perhaps.
 But that is a very bad reason.
 Interfaces need not be overly complex or difficult to memorize just because most users are technical.

-The *CmdBox* approach takes these HCI considerations very seriously placing priority on how humans use modern command-line interfaces and developing them accordingly.
+The *cmdbox* approach takes these HCI considerations very seriously placing priority on how humans use modern command-line interfaces and developing them accordingly.
 Human interaction is the single most important design decision for any application, including one that runs